A Categorical Perspective on Braid Representations: Effective narrowing of the classification problem

+Notice also that the number of nominally free parameters in the ccwg ansatz is greater than in Hietarinta's upper-triangular ansatz \cite{HietarintaUpperTri}; but that this does not of itself imply that the ansatz will embrace more solutions.

+\mdef Regarding $\Match^N(n,n) \hookrightarrow \Matchg^N(n,n)$ simply as vector spaces, then $\Matchg^N$ of course has the complementary pure-glue subspace (all entries allowed non-zero in $\Match^N$ are zero).
+We thus have linear maps ${\mathcal Q}:\Matchg^N(n,n) \rightarrow \Match^N(n,n)$ by taking the quotient by the pure-glue subspace (or equivalently by zeroing the pure-glue entries).
+A key result is: \\ The map ${\mathcal Q} $ map extends to a functor ${\mathfrak{Q}}: \Matchg^N \rightarrow \Match^N $. \\ This means in particular that every ccwg braid representation restricts (in this sense) to a cc braid representation.
+We thus have a partial classification of ccwg representations according to their restriction.
+(This is in contrast with, for example, $\Matcha^N$.
+Here there is a corresponding vector space map, but no functor.)

-In the above examples we first restrict the object monoid and then restrict the set of morphisms, which must be closed under composition.
-Notice $\Mat$, $\Mat^N$, $\Match^N$ and $\Matcha^N$ are linear categories, i.e. their morphism sets are $\C$-vector spaces.
-One may also restrict the morphisms first as in the following:
+In the above examples we first restrict the object monoid (this is simply the choice of $N$), thus passing from $\Mat$ to $\Mat^N$ --- as noted, this is no restriction at all, provided that we eventually consider all $N$.
+And then we restrict the set of morphisms, to a subset which must be closed under composition.
+Again this is natural, since $\Bcat$ is closed.

+Notice that our default target $\Mat$ is linear.
+That is, its morphism sets are $\C$-vector spaces.
+This is beneficial in the same way as it is in ordinary representation theory - giving us access to the rep theory of the group algebras of the collections of groups (in $\Bcat$) that we are studying.
+The variants $\Mat^N$, $\Match^N$, $\Matcha^N$ and $\Matchg^N$ are also linear categories.

+One may, instead of restricting the object monoid first, restrict the morphisms first as in the following:

-We may consider the (not linear) subcategory $\UMat$ consisting of unitary matrices in $\Mat$, i.e., $U\in\Mat$ such that $UU^\dag=\Id$ where $U^\dag$ is the usual conjugate transpose.
+\mdef We may consider the (not linear) subcategory $\UMat$ consisting of unitary matrices in $\Mat$, i.e., $U\in\Mat$ such that $UU^\dag=\Id$ where $U^\dag$ is the usual conjugate transpose.
 That is to say, the set of unitary matrices is closed under the matrix multiplication, but not addition.

-Notice that in $\UMat$ every morphism is an automorphism, i.e. there are no morphisms between $n,m$ if {$n \neq m$}.
+Notice that in $\UMat$ every morphism is an automorphism, i.e. there are no morphisms between $n,m$ if {$n \neq m$}; and every morphism is invertible.
 Hence $\UMat$ is a monoidal groupoid.
 The subcategory $\OMat$ of (real) orthogonal matrices form a subcategory.

 \begin{defin} A matrix $M$ is called \emph{monomial} if there is exactly one non-zero entry in each row and column.
 Notice that monomial matrices are closed under composition.
 Let $\MonMat$ denote the (not linear) subcategory of $\Mat$ of monomial matrices.
 A matrix $P$ is a \emph{permutation} matrix if it is monomial and each non-zero entry is $1$. {Let $\PermMat$ denote the subcategory of $\MonMat$ of permutation matrices.} \end{defin} Notice that $\MonMat$ and $\PermMat$ are also monoidal groupoids.